seyedhojjathosseini/Introduction-to-Cyber-Attack/README.md

 Who is recommended to read this file

-1.If you want to get acquainted with the science of hacking
+1. If you want to get acquainted with the science of hacking

 2. If you want to work in the security field